rajeshm7910/apigee-anthos-samples/apigee-poc-anthos-bm-gcp-terraform/README.md

 - Compute Engine API Services should be enabled for the project.

--- A [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) in the project that satisfies **one** of the following requirements and its **[key file downloaded](docs/create_sa_key.md)** to the workstation:
-  - The Service Account has `Owner` permissions
-  - The Service Account has both `Editor` and `Project IAM Admin` permissions

- The scripts to create service account and key creation is mentioned in Quickstart module.

 - Prerequisite Script - A script is provided under resources folder that can execute  prerequisites.
 ```bash
 ./resources/run_prerequisite.sh